it-application-modernization/pot-documentation/Integration/SF-Experience/Lab_1/ReadMe.md

 ![alt text][pic6a]

 7\.
-Now select the Create a server option from your App Connect Dashboard capability
+Now select the **Deploy Integration** option from your App Connect Dashboard capability

 ![alt text][pic42]